kubernetes-sigs/gateway-api/docs-src/concepts.md

 # API Concepts

 This document is a deep dive into the reasoning and design for the API.
-The content of this document was originally taken from the [API sketch][api-sketch].
+The content of this document started from this [API sketch][api-sketch].

-> We will try to keep the two documents in sync as the sketch document has to
-> lowest bar to contribution, but this document is easier to format well and
-> review.

 [api-sketch]: https://docs.google.com/document/d/1BxYbDovMwnEqe8lj8JwHo8YxHAt3oC7ezhlFsG_tyag/preview

 ## Roles and personas

-In the original design of Kubernetes, the Ingress and Service resources were based on a self-service model of usage; developers who create Services and Ingresses control all aspects of defining and exposing their applications to their users.
+In the original design of Kubernetes, Ingress and Service resources were based on a self-service model of usage; developers who create Services and Ingresses control all aspects of defining and exposing their applications to their users.